Inside: Thanksgiving books, how to draw a turkey, turkey writing, free printable, scarecrow art project.

 It’s Thanksgiving weekend here in Canada so I’m sharing some of the activities we did last week.

-First off, we read this very funny book about a clever turkey who outwits the folks who want to eat him for Thanksgiving dinner.
+First off, we read this very funny book, A Plump and Perky Turkey, about a clever turkey who outwits the folks who want to eat him for Thanksgiving dinner.

 After the story we did a directed drawing (see Cindy’s post here for directions) and then I had the kids write: The turkey said, “Don’t eat me.
 Eat ____!”